krknopp/krknopp.github.io/how-we-sre.md

 ### Responsive
-One of the most common complaint that a supporting organization can get is that it takes too long to get a response or a lack of communication.
+One of the most common complaints that a supporting organization can get is that it takes too long to get a response or a lack of communication.
 Users usually ask for things because they need them.
 Sometimes they ask for those things 5 minutes after they need them and sometimes they give time to get it done.
 Sometimes something is broken.

 We want to at least acknowledge a request as soon as we can.
 Then keep in communication with the requestor at an appropriate level.
 If a timeline is provided by us or them and that timeline isn't able to be met, letting them know new expectations is important.